-The Progress of Love is co-organized by Kristina Van Dyke and Bisi Silva.
+The Progress of Love is co-organized by Kristina Van Dyke and Bisi Silva, independent curator and director of the Centre for Contemporary Art, Lagos.
 The Pulitzer presentation of the exhibition was assisted by Francesca Herndon-Consagra, Senior Curator of Prints, Drawings, and European Paintings at the Blanton Museum of Art at the University of Texas at Austin.